dmathieu/jquery.rails.form/README.md

     jQuery.form({action: '/test'}, "This one will be sent to the url /test");
     jQuery.form({class: "awesome_form"}, "This one will have the awesome_form css class");

-There's absolutely no restriction on which options you pass.
-They'll all be added as parameters to the form.
+Any option you pass will be added as HTML parameter to the form, even if they're invalid.
+The only exception is if the parameters starts with a _.
+Then it's considered private and not displayed in the HTML.

 ## TODO